Wagner's 25-Point 4th Quarter Helps Magic Beat Pistons, Snap Five-Game Skid

 Banchero, Wagner and Suggs collectively made eight consecutive shots without a miss in a 20-4 run to break open a tight game.
 Wagner, 1-for-12 from the field through the first three quarters, made nine of 10 shots in the final period for 25 points.

-Jonathan Isaac added 14 points and three blocked shots off the Magic's bench.
-Wendell Carter Jr. contributed 11 points and 11 rebounds.
+Jonathan Isaac added 14 points and three blocked shots off the Magic's bench and starting big Wendell Carter Jr. contributed 11 points and 11 rebounds.

+Unprompted, Mosley shouted out Carter Jr. for his impact postgame and credited him as one of the key factors to Orlando's victory.

+"His presence, his energy, his toughness, and his ability to not get rattled in situations was a lot [of] what propelled this team to continue to fight and go."

 Related Stories on the Orlando Magic